How Social Media Affects Mental Health | Risks, Benefits & Tips

 How bad is social media addiction?

-Social media addiction can harm mental health, causing stress, anxiety, and lack of focus.
+Social media addiction can harm mental health, causing stress, anxiety, and a lack of focus.
 It can also affect sleep and reduce real-life social interactions.

 What connection exists between anxiety and social media use?